Xiaochr/xiaochr.github.io/_pages/about.md

 * Ph.D. in Information Systems, Tsinghua University, Sept.
 2021 -
 * Exchange Program, University of Mannheim, Aug.
 2019 - Jan.
 2020
 * Bachelor in Information Management and Information Systems, Tsinghua University, Sept.
 2017 - Jun.
 2021

+Interests
+===
+In my daily life, I swim quite often, and I enjoy music and movies.
+My favorite singer is Faye Wong, and I love Wong Kar Wai's movies.

+Hanging out with my friends and teammates is always my first choice of entertainment.
+No smoking, but alcohol is welcomed :)